Shubham996633/backend-secret-echo/README.markdown

 Secret Echo is a backend API built with TypeScript, Express, and MongoDB, designed to manage educational chapters for students.
 This project provides endpoints to upload, retrieve, and filter chapters, with caching support using Redis.
 The API supports file uploads for bulk chapter creation, with validation to ensure data integrity, and returns detailed responses for both successful and failed operations.

+## Note

+ Checking Postman with deployed link or direct access initial not work due to stiffness nature of Render deployment but after trying some time it works

 ### Features

 - **Upload Chapters via JSON File**: Bulk upload chapters using a JSON file, with support for array   formats.